bjm021/momobot2/README.md

 As stated this is a simple bot and should be no more.
 Expect standard music bot functionality.

 - Standard music bot functionality
-- Manipulate EQ on the fly (planned)
+- Manipulate EQ on the fly (partially implemented)
 - Load and Save queues (at least up to 8 latest entries) (planned)
 - more in the future